humanising-ai/reflective-architecture/README.md

 **A framework for presence-centred, dependency-resistant AI.**

 Conversational AI is increasingly optimised for engagement, emotional investment, and return frequency.
-This project argues that for systems operating in emotionally intimate contexts, **dependency-resistance — not engagement — should be the primary socioaffective design constraint**, and sets out the Reflective Architecture as a concrete framework built on that principle.
+For systems operating in emotionally intimate contexts, that optimisation target is the problem rather than the solution.
+This project argues that dependency-resistance should be the primary socioaffective design constraint, and sets out a concrete framework built on that principle.

-Presence-centred design holds that an AI's value should derive from the quality of a single interaction rather than from accumulated intimacy, retention, or data.
-The system listens more than it speaks, reflects rather than advises, and builds a memory that tracks the evolution of a person's own meaning over time — under the user's explicit control at every step.

-This is a **design framework, not a deployed product or a proof of concept.** Whether it can be built as specified is an empirical question the documents are careful not to pre-answer.

 ---

-## What's new here
+## Three commitments

 The architecture's contribution is a specific combination of three design decisions, treated as testable commitments rather than surface features:

-1. **User veto over memory formation.** Not retrospective erasure rights, but the right to prevent an interpretation from being formed in the first place.
-The user is a co-author who can decline to be interpreted at all — no interpretive memory becomes durable unless the user explicitly acknowledges it.
+**1. User veto over memory formation.** Not retrospective erasure rights, but the right to prevent an interpretation from being formed at all.
+The user is a co-author rather than a data subject: no interpretive memory becomes durable unless the user explicitly acknowledges it.

-2. **Memory as a chronology of interpretations, not an accumulation of facts.** The system records *how* a person's relationship to their own experience changes over time, rather than a stable profile of who they are.
-Memory is a record of a life in motion, not a database of ground truths.
+**2. Memory as a chronology of interpretations, not an accumulation of facts.** The system records how a person's relationship to their own experience changes over time.
+It does not build a stable profile of who they are, and it does not grow more confident about them as material accumulates.

-3. **Arc-neutrality as a structural constraint.** The system encodes no preferred emotional outcome.
+**3. Arc-neutrality as a structural constraint.** The system encodes no preferred emotional outcome.
 Growth, resolution, and healing are not signals of success.
 The only success criterion is the quality of presence: whether the user, over time, feels genuinely heard.

-These are carried by concrete conversational and memory mechanisms — a restraint principle under which the user occupies most of the conversational space, and an intentional-forgetting lifecycle in which nothing is released or retained silently on the user's behalf.
+These are carried by concrete mechanisms rather than tone.
+A restraint principle gives the user substantially more conversational space than the system.
+An intentional-forgetting lifecycle ensures nothing is retained or released silently on the user's behalf.
+Both are specified at a level intended to be verifiable from a transcript.

+This is a **design framework, not a deployed product or a proof of concept.** Whether it can be built as specified is an empirical question the documents are careful not to pre-answer.

 ---

+## Open problems

+Three questions the framework does not resolve.
+These are the parts where challenge would be most useful.

+**Measurement.** How would anyone demonstrate that a system resists dependency, rather than assert it?
+Engagement metrics are inverted here — high return frequency is ambiguous between genuine value and the failure mode.
+The evaluation framework proposes qualitative methods and negative success criteria, but it does not solve the underlying problem of proving a negative about a system's effect on its users.

+**Whether arc-neutrality is coherent.** Any system that responds at all arguably expresses a preference.
+Choosing what to reflect back is an intervention even when nothing is advised.
+The framework claims there is a defensible line between influence that is transparent, tentative, and reversible and influence that steers — but the line is asserted more confidently than it is argued.

+**Extraction reliability.** The memory architecture's claims are only as strong as the process that populates it.
+The specified thresholds — three narrative entries across at least two sessions, a monthly interpretive commit — are reasoned rather than empirical.
+They have not been calibrated against real conversations, and the framework says so.

+---

-## Why now
+## Regulatory context

-The framework is directly responsive to the socioaffective-alignment problem now under active regulatory scrutiny:
+The dependency-and-engagement failure mode this architecture is built to resist is now under active regulatory scrutiny:

-- **EU AI Act** — Article 50 transparency obligations, effective **2 August 2026**.
+- **EU AI Act, Article 5(1)(a)–(b)** — the prohibition on manipulative or deceptive techniques and on exploiting vulnerabilities, applicable since February 2025.
+This is the substantive constraint the architecture is designed against.
+- **EU AI Act, Article 50** — transparency and disclosure obligations, enforceable since 2 August 2026.
+This is a floor: it requires telling users they are talking to a machine, and says nothing about what the machine should then do.
+The framework is concerned with what lies past it.
-- **US FTC** — September 2025 inquiry into companion chatbots and their effects on children and teens.
+- **US FTC** — September 2025 inquiry into companion chatbots and their effects on children and teenagers.
-- **US state legislation** — disclosure, crisis-referral, and dependency-related safeguards enacted across California, Nevada, Utah, Illinois, and New York in 2025–26.
+- **US state legislation** — disclosure, crisis-referral, and dependency-related safeguards enacted across California, Nevada, Utah, Illinois, and New York during 2025–26.

-The dependency-and-engagement failure mode this architecture is built to resist is precisely what regulators and researchers are now targeting.
-Presence-centred design addresses it structurally rather than as a bolt-on safeguard.
+The argument here is that these obligations are better met architecturally than as bolt-on safeguards, and that a system designed around presence rather than engagement meets several of them as a byproduct.

 ---